British philosophy: Adam Smith

 Adam Smith (1723–1790) was a Scottish moral philosopher and a pioneer of political economics.
 Smith wrote The Theory of Moral Sentiments and An Inquiry into the Nature and Causes of the Wealth of Nations.
 The latter, usually abbreviated as The Wealth of Nations, is considered his magnum opus and the first modern work of economics.
 Smith is widely cited as the father of modern economics.

 Smith studied moral philosophy at the University of Glasgow and the University of Oxford.
 After graduating, he delivered a successful series of public lectures at Edinburgh, leading him to collaborate with David Hume during the Scottish Enlightenment.
 Smith obtained a professorship at Glasgow teaching moral philosophy, and during this time he wrote and published The Theory of Moral Sentiments.

 19th century

 Jeremy Bentham

 Jeremy Bentham (1748–1832) is well known for beginning the tradition of classical utilitarianism in Britain.
 Utilitarianism is a consequentialist theory of normative ethics which holds that an act is morally right if and only if that act maximizes happiness or pleasure.
 Classical utilitarianism is said to be hedonistic because it regards pleasure as the only intrinsic good and pain as the only intrinsic evil.

 Utilitarianism was described by Bentham as "the greatest happiness or greatest felicity principle".
 Bentham's utilitarianism is known for arguing that the felicific calculus should be used to determine the rightness and wrongness of acts.
 It does this by measuring the amount of pain and pleasure for various acts.
-Bentham thought that pleasure and pain be broke down in distinct units called hedons and dolors.
+Bentham thought that pleasure and pain could be broken down into distinct units called hedons and dolors.